mVaibhavPrakash/Java-Learning/ThreadPool.md

 #### More Multithreading With Thread Pools

-Our current ``ExecutorService`` is single threaded, since it was obtained with the Executors.newSingleThreadExecutor.
+Our current ``ExecutorService`` is single threaded, since it was obtained with the ``Executors.newSingleThreadExecutor``.
 To highlight this single thread, let's trigger two calculations simultaneously:
 ```java
 SquareCalculator squareCalculator = new SquareCalculator();